-House panel to subpoena third ex-Trump adviser within two weeks
+House panel subpoenas third ex-Trump adviser within two weeks

 He left the White House in February 2018 after accusations of domestic abuse from his former wives.

-Reporting by David Morgan; editing by Steve Orlofsky and Jonathan Oatis
+Reporting by David Morgan; editing by Steve Orlofsky, Jonathan Oatis and Tom Brown